 Tip #4: Don’t drive sleepy.

-According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving claimed 846 lives in 2014.
-In 2013, 800 deaths were reported due to drowsy driving, in addition to 72,000 crashes and 44,000 injuries.
+According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving claimed 697 lives in 2019.

 Tip #5: Don’t get too comfortable.